kareemhaggag/kareemhaggag.github.io/index.md

 Prior to joining the CMU faculty, I was a postdoctoral fellow with the [Financial Inclusion Program] at Yale University/Innovations for Poverty Action and received my PhD in economics from the [University of Chicago Booth School of Business] in 2016.

+Beginning in Summer 2021, I will be an Assistant Professor in the Behavioral Decision Making area of the [UCLA Anderson School of Management].
 ## Contact

 Office: Porter Hall, 208-H <br />